 As the years went by, the colonists felt ashamed and remorseful for what had happened during the trials.
 Many of the judges, including Judge Samuel Sewall, confessed to their errors in the witch trials and issued public apologies.
 In 1706, afflicted girl Ann Putnam, Jr., issued a public apology for her role in the Salem Witch Trials, particularly in the case against her neighbor Rebecca Nurse.
 On January 15th in 1697, Salem held a day of fasting in honor of the victims, known as a Day of Official Humiliation.

-In 1711, the colony passed a bill restoring some of the names of the accused and granted £600 in restitution to their heirs.
+In 1711, the colony passed a bill restoring some of the names of the accused and paid a total of £600 in restitution to their heirs.
 Since some families of the victims did not want their family member listed, not every victim was named.

 In 1957, the state of Massachusetts officially apologized for the Salem witch trials and cleared the name of some of the remaining victims not listed in the 1711 law: “One Ann Pudeator and certain other persons” yet did not state the other victim’s names.

-In 1991, Salem town officials announced plans for a Salem Witch Trials Memorial in Salem.
-At the announcement ceremony, playwright Arthur Miller read from the last act of “The Crucible” which was inspired by the Salem Witch Trials.
+In November of 1991, Salem town officials announced plans for a Salem Witch Trials Memorial in Salem.
+At the announcement ceremony, playwright Arthur Miller made a speech and read from the last act of his 1953 play, “The Crucible,” which was inspired by the Salem Witch Trials.

-In August of 1992, on the 300th anniversary of the trials, the Salem Witch Trials memorial is unveiled and dedicated by Nobel Laureate Eli Wiesel.
+In August of 1992, on the 300th anniversary of the trials, the Salem Witch Trials memorial was unveiled and dedicated by Nobel Laureate Eli Wiesel.